-CAT exam pattern is dynamic in nature so a perceptible change can be seen in syllabus as well in structure time to time.
-Going by the tradition in changes in different type of questions in CAT, you can not aspect different in upcoming exam.
-As per the revised CAT pattern, the CAT exam consist of 3 sections with a total of 100 questions.
+CAT exam pattern is dynamic so a perceptible change can be seen in the syllabus as well in structure from time to time.
+Going by the tradition in changes in different type of questions in CAT, you can not aspect different in the upcoming exam.
+As per the revised CAT pattern, the CAT exam consists of 3 sections with a total of 100 questions.
 Each section has an individual time limit of 1 hour.
-Your plan for CAT preparation need to ensure high score in each of the 3 sections as there is also a CAT sectional score cut off in IIMs for shortlisting.
+Your plan for CAT preparation need to ensure a high score in each of the 3 sections as there is also a CAT sectional score cut off in IIMs for shortlisting.

 2. Make a clear choice; preparing through Coaching or without Coaching.

-You can prepare with or without coaching as per your requirements, availability of time, skills that you have and areas you want to improve.
-You can go with self study but always be careful while selecting right books and study material.
-Many toppers have set examples that one can get good score without coaching but approach should be clear.
+You can prepare with or without coaching as per your requirements, availability of time, skills that you have and the areas you want to improve.
+You can go with the self-study but always be careful while selecting the right books and study material.
+Many toppers have set examples that one can get a good score without coaching but the approach should be clear.
 Solve all previous year CAT papers.
 A mock test every 10 days till August end and at least twice a week starting September total of 30-40 tests.

 - Attempt a few CAT Mock or Previous test papers to find out your weak or strong topics

 - To begin with 2 to 3 hours of sectional approach as per your requirement to build your basics and bring conceptual clarity.

 4. CAT Toppers; Learn from Toppers and include their strategy in your time table.

 According to Toppers; mock test can help you gauge your preparation and help you to improve and focus more in the desired direction.
 Reading newspaper articles can improve your word power as well understanding of comprehension.
 Join Cat test series of some institute like TIME or IMS that improve sectional understanding and time management during the exam.

 5. Start your CAT Preparation for each Section.